NBKelly/AOC2020/README.md

 | Day 21 | We reach the end of the line.
 Now we need to build a raft and "legally enter" the vacation island the hard way.
 To stock supplies, we need to figure out which foods we are allergic to.
 | Day 22 | The raft has left, but floating at sea is boring.
 Fortunately, we find a crab to play games against.
 The crab beats us, so we get upset, challenge him to a double-for-nothing, and concoct a set of rules where we can't possible lose.
 | Day 23 | The crab is upset we cheated.
 The crab tries challenging us to a game instead.
 We have to play a million-cup shell game to cheat him out of another two stars.
+| Day 24 | We fell asleep at some point and the crab navigated the raft to shore.
+We make our way to the resort, only to find out that the lobby is inaccessible.
+They're re-tiling the floor.
+In order to get in, we decode the tiling instructions for the work crew.
+Afterwards, we find out that the tiles are actually a "living art" exhibit.
+Every day they flip some of the tiles (in something dangerously close to racist 'Conways Game of Life') based on the orientations of neighboring tiles.
+Neato!

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of my solutions happens to be.